online-photobooth/Server/README.md

 To use a Canon or Nikon camera your machine needs [gphoto2](https://github.com/lwille/node-gphoto2) installed, as explained in the [Node Gphoto2 repository](https://github.com/lwille/node-gphoto2).

 ### ffmpeg

 To make videos and add overlays, your machine needs ffmpeg and ffmpeg-probe installed.
+If you machine supports [ffmpeg-installer](https://github.com/kribblo/node-ffmpeg-installer) you can add `ENABLE_FFMPEG=true` in `.env`.

 ### node-canvas
 To use the filters you need [node-canvas](https://github.com/Automattic/node-canvas/wiki/_pages).